 That flowering plant that you just brushed up against?
 It could be a hyperintellgent plant form that bleeds poison, spits metal spires, and wants to eat your brain.
 Or … it could just be a plant.
 The billion year old “door” before could be opened in dozens of different ways, none of which are easily discoverable through play.
 And even if you did open it, it’s even money that it goes to the next room or the stomach of a beached space whale.

 It would have been great too see this in Numenera.
-Having certain certain technologies to certain ages (e.g. the 8th age is all about biotech and sentient coral, the 7th Age is force fields, the 6th Age was mentalism, etc.) would have fostered a sense of understanding through discovery.
+Having certain technologies tied to certain ages (e.g. the 8th Age is all about biotech and sentient coral, the 7th Age is force fields, the 6th Age is mentalism, etc.) would have fostered a sense of understanding through discovery.

 At the same time, the larger story of Numenera was lacking.
 I have not read the complete core rule book nor all the supplements that came out afterward, but what I did read was focused on introducing as many weird story ideas per cubic kilometer as possible.
-There was little to unify them; the game lacked something like the Cryptic Alliances of Gamma World, which would have allowed the heroes to interact with the sort of factions that would help establish themselves in the world.
-The heroes were wanderers, going from one outpost of the strange to the next, with little to no hope of understanding the world around them.
+There was little to unify them; the game lacked something like the Cryptic Alliances of Gamma World, which would have allowed the heroes to interact with factions with wildly different philosophies.
+That in turn would help them establish themselves in the world.
+Instead, the heroes were wanderers, going from one outpost of the strange to the next, with little to no hope of understanding the world around them.